standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * Create a data element requirement list
 * Create the logical model
 * Create logical element-to-FHIR mappings
-* Generate the FHIR Implementation Guide
+* Generate the FHIR IG
 * Create FHIR examples for each profile (optional)

 ### Define Use Cases